code-423n4/2023-01-drips-findings/data/chaduke-Q.md

 Mitigation: add NatSpec to ``createSplits`` that a driver must register the address of the ``ImmutableSplitsDriver`` contract  first before calling this function.

+QA12. ``currCycleConfigs`` is a bit confusing.
+It is actually always going to be 1 + the number of changes of configs in the current cycle.
+Maybe a name like ``CurrCycleConfigsPlusOne`` would be better.